Department of Politics

 - Explore connections, collaborators, related work and more

-Matthew Festenstein (BA Cambridge, PhD Cambridge) previously taught at the Universities of Hull and Sheffield.
-Matthew arrived as Professor of Political Philosophy at York in 2006.
-He was Director of the Morrell Centre for Toleration 2006-8, Research Director in the Politics Department 2008-9, and Head of Department 2010-15.
-He is currently Associate Dean for Research in the Faculty of Social Sciences and director of the Research Centre for Social Sciences, and is a member of the ESRC Doctoral Training Centre Academic Quality Committee.
-Matthew has been an editor of Political Studies and Political Studies Review and a member of the Executive Committee of the Political Studies Association.
+Matthew Festenstein (BA Cambridge, PhD Cambridge) taught at the Universities of Hull and Sheffield, before arriving as Professor of Political Philosophy at York.
+Here he has been Director of the Morrell Centre for Toleration, Research Director in the Politics Department, and Head of the Politics Department.
+He has also been Associate Dean for Research in the Faculty of Social Sciences and director of the Research Centre for Social Sciences, and PI of York’s Economic and Social Research Council Impact Accelerator Account.
+Matthew has been an editor of Political Studies and Political Studies Review (with Martin Smith) and a member of the Executive Committee of the Political Studies Association.

-Matthew has successfully supervised PhD students writing dissertations on deliberative and associative democracy; theories of subjectivity in contemporary political philosophy; democratic self-determination and the case for open borders; realism and deliberative democracy; sexual minorities in multicultural theory; liberalism, multiculturalism and community.
-Current students include:
+Matthew has extensive experience in successfully supervising PhD students, including interdisciplinary projects.
+His students have researched a wide range of topics, including deliberative and associative democracy; theories of subjectivity in contemporary political philosophy; democratic self-determination and the case for open borders; realism and deliberative democracy; sexual minorities in multicultural theory; liberalism, multiculturalism and community; John Dewey and democratic education; literary representations of Muslims in contemporary British fiction; political philosophies of myth and violence; republicanism and national self-determination; workplace democracy; Hannah Arendt and constituent power; and conspiracy theory and representative democracy.

-Matthew Festenstein has been an editor of Political Studies and of Political Studies Review, and a member of the Political Studies Association Executive Committee.
+Matthew Festenstein has been an editor of Political Studies and of Political Studies Review (with Martin Smith), and a member of the Political Studies Association Executive Committee.
 He has also been an external examiner for doctoral degrees in the Politics and Philosophy departments of the universities of Cambridge, Exeter, Hull, LSE, Melbourne, Oxford, Sheffield, Newcastle, KwaZulu Natal, ANU, and Royal Holloway, and for undergraduate programmes at Southampton, London, and Cambridge.
 Matthew is a member of the International Advisory Committee of the Charles S. Peirce Society and on the editorial board of Global Discourse.
+He has chaired the Academic Quality and Training Committees the Economic and Social Research Council White Rose Doctoral Training Partnership and the Steering Group of the ESRC DTP Wales.
+He is a strategic reviewer for the Arts and Humanities Research Council.

 Professor Matthew Festenstein